The Iceman Cometh is a 1989 Hong Kong action comedy romance by Clarence Fok Starring Maggie Cheung, Biao Yuen and Wah Yuen

 Ilsa the Wicked Warden is a 1977 US/Germany/Switzerland women in prison film by Jesus Franco.
 With Dyanne Thorne & Tania Busselier.

-Cut by the BBFC for DVD.
-In the US there is an uncut Unrated Version and a cut R rated versions
+Cut by the BBFC for 18 rated DVD.
+In the US there is an Unrated Director's Cut and a cut R rated version.

 Summary Review: Sleaze Maintained